Canon 1D Mark IV vs Olympus E-5

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the 1D Mark IV provides a higher video resolution than the E-5.
 It can shoot video footage at 1080/30p, while the Olympus is limited to 720/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1D Mark IV and the E-5 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1D Mark IV has a higher magnification than the one of the E-5 (0.58x vs 0.575x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
+The viewfinders of both cameras offer the same field of view (100%), as well as the same magnification (0.58x).
 The table below summarizes some of the other core capabilities of the Canon 1D Mark IV and Olympus E-5 in connection with corresponding information for a sample of similar cameras.

 The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the E-5 uses Compact Flash or xD Picture cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.